-Details This elegant type of pottery drinking cup was popular in Roman Britain during the 3rd and 4th centuries.
-It was probably used as a wine cup, with the surface indentations acting as a form of handle that enables the user to maintain a good grip.
+This elegant type of pottery drinking cup was popular in Roman Britain during the 3rd and 4th centuries.
+It was probably used as a wine cup, with the surface indentations acting as a form of handle that enabled the user to maintain a good grip.

-Made primarily in the Nene Valley around the present day Peterborough, these pots were distributed widely throughout the province of Britannia and are found extensively on Hadrian's Wall.
+Made primarily in the Nene Valley around the present-day Peterborough, these pots were distributed widely throughout Britannia and found extensively on Hadrian's Wall.
 As with the original, this pot has been thrown on a potter's wheel.

 Slight Second - This beaker has a large chip in the rim and is being sold as a second for this reason.